 How to look beyond your branding with influencer marketing

 This type of marketing relies on the people who have influence over potential customers.
 By influence, we mean a combination of resonance, relevance and reach.
-The most popular platforms for influencers are Instagram and Facebook, followed by Twitter and Youtube.
+The most popular platforms for influencers are Instagram and Facebook, followed by Twitter and YouTube.
 Some of the most effective tactics include ambassadorships, product reviews, brand mentions, event coverage, and sponsored content.

 Who is investing in influencer marketing and why?

-Why should you care about influencer marketing?
-It’s not just that influencers are particularly good at connecting with their communities, though that’s part of it.
-Influencer marketing wins you organic users.
-Organic users are people who find your app without the help of a paid ad, and they’re the gold standard of users.
+The numbers are clear.
+Influencer marketing is here to stay.It’s not just that influencers are particularly good at connecting with their communities, though that’s part of it.
+Influencer marketing wins you fans who behave like organic users.
+Organic users are people who find your app without the help of a paid ad, and they’re the gold standard of users — and because influencer marketing feels more authentic, it tends to win you users who behave organically.
 These are real people who make real purchases, spend real time in your app, and have face-to-face conversations with their family and friends about your products and services.
 In many cases, installs from organic users are worth far more than a user acquired through a paid channel, often logging more sessions (and longer-lasting sessions) in your app, generating more revenue events, churning less, and displaying a higher lifetime value (LTV) than their paid counterparts.

 Influencers offer mobile marketers a way to deliver authentic, native content shared by real users without having to worry about ad blockers.
 Influencers also offer a way for marketers to gain access to hard-to-reach audiences, both demographically and geographically.
 In an emerging market where you’re coming in as an outsider, building trust with your local area is paramount.
 You can run your ads anywhere you like, but people on the ground won’t necessarily believe in you — and they need to in order for you to succeed.
 That’s where influencers come in.
 Take this example from Paul Malicki, the CEO and CMO of Flapper, a private jet service headquartered in Brazil:

 These engagements can have compounding effects.
 Paul was inspired by the success of the Instagram posts to reach out to influencers on LinkedIn.
 One such influencer wrote a story that included Flapper, and the next morning it was featured on four of the top categories on LinkedIn (where a single category can have up to 800,000 followers).
-The following day, because of this article, Flapper were featured in the biggest media channel in Brazil.
+The following day, because of this article, Flapper was featured in the biggest media channel in Brazil.
 None of this would have happened without talking to the right influencers at the outset.

-How to find influencers to work with
+How to find social media influencers

 Prices for partnerships with influencers are rising and the landscape is crowded.
 According to a study cited by the New York Times in August of 2016, influencers with 3 million to 7 million followers were able to charge an average of $187,500 for a YouTube post or $75,000 for a post on Instagram or Snapchat.

-But not every company needs to engage a mega celebrity in order to create an effective campaign.
+But not every company needs to engage a mega-celebrity in order to create an effective campaign.
 In fact, if the influencer is a poor fit, it may do more harm than good.
-Ask yourself: is an A-list movie star a good fit for your B2B software?
+Ask yourself: Is an A-list movie star a good fit for your B2B software?
 Can this person cause action, not just awareness, among their followers?
 Does their audience choose to engage with them?

 When researching to find your ideal influencer, you can comb through hashtags that may be relevant to your app, search individual blog posts to find relevant content, and set Google alerts for keywords pertaining to your brand to identify people who are actively covering the topics most closely related to your app.
 One way to find particularly successful bloggers is to take a look at the nominees and winners of blogging awards in your industry.
-For example, the Amara Interior Blog Awards celebrates the best of interior and design blogging; a quick browse of this year’s nominees would be an excellent way to get an introduction to a range of bloggers appropriate for a variety of ecommerce apps.
+For example, the Amara Interior Blog Awards celebrates the best of interior and design blogging; a quick browse of this year’s nominees would be an excellent way to get an introduction to a range of bloggers appropriate for a variety of e-commerce apps.